murlock/hadoop-vagrant/README.md

 hadoop-vagrant
 ==============

-Deploy easily an Hadoop Cluster with HBase
+Deploy easily an Hadoop Cluster with HBase, HBase REST / Zookeeper

-- requires Vagrant ( tested with 1.6 )
+- Requires Vagrant ( tested with 1.6 )
+- Put a JDK tarball in same directory ( for example, jdk-7u25-linux-x64.tar.gz ), it will be installed in /opt and a symlink will be added as /opt/jdk

 ```
 $ vagrant up